Dwaynebok/bulmacss-workshop/readme.md

 We are all Set to Start.

 # Note!!!
-The landing page will be built on using the documentation.
+Be sure to Consult the official documentation.
 The details below will contain some tips to get you started when creating your landing page.

 ## Must haves

 - Header with Menu and navigation .
-- Navbar .
+- Responsive Navbar .
 - Breadcrumbs.
 - Tabbed Content.
 - Cards.